DataBranner/transcription_on_apple/README.md

  1. **Hardware**.
 When recording the sample text, I used a headset to ensure clarity.
 I honestly have no idea whether Apple's built-in microphone will do better or worse for this purpose; Dictation may well be optimized for use with that hardware.

  1. Apple's Dictation functionality doesn't produce identical transcriptions on multiple runs, even from the same original recording.
-Under "Data", below, are examples, all from the same original recording.
+Under "Transcription", below, are examples, all from the same original recording.

  1. Comparing the original text to the transcription, by use of Python's